thelucifermorningstar/SMLoadr-AUX/readme.md

 This tool allow you to search artists, albuns and tracks and send to **SMLoadr** with a command line.

+**OBS.: This software do not download music.
+The main function is search artists/albuns/tracks!**

 How to use:

 1 - Open the program ![See Image](https://imgur.com/iqxo1yL.png)